-Mobility projects and cooperation projects operate with two different unit cost systems described below.
+Mobility and development projects operate with two different unit cost systems described below.

-Grants for mobility activities cover travel costs for pupils, and both travel plus accommodation costs for teachers and other pedagogical staff.
-Grants for project and network activities cover travels, expenses for board and lodging, and other relevant costs connected to the activities within the project/network.
+Grants for mobility projects cover travel costs for pupils, and both travel and subsistence costs for teachers and other pedagogical staff.

+Grants for development projects cover travels, expenses for board and lodging, and other relevant costs connected to the activities within the development project.
 See further details below.